Reconstructing Historical Climate Fields With Deep Learning: Methods

-We train the model on the monthly surface temperature (tas) of 239,616 CMIP5 ensemble members following \citep{kadow_artificial_2020}.
+We train the model on the monthly surface temperature (tas) of 239,616 CMIP5 ensemble members following \cite{kadow_artificial_2020}.
 For the training and evaluation, we transform the temperature records into 72x72~px greyscale png-images with three identical RGB channels.
 We normalize the images with respect to the maximum and minimum values in the full CMIP5 set such that the maximum temperature corresponds to 255 and the minimum value to 0.
-Therefore, the maximum resolution of the reconstruction is given by $\frac{\left|\mathbf{u}_\text{max}\right|+\left|\mathbf{u}_\text{min}\right|}{256}$ with $\mathbf{u}$ as the climatic field of interest.
+Therefore, the maximum resolution of the reconstruction is given by $\frac{\left|\mathbf{u}_\text{max}\right|+\left|\mathbf{u}_\text{min}\right|}{255}$ with $\mathbf{u}$ as the climatic field of interest.
 For our monthly mean temperature reconstruction, this leads to an effective maximum resolution of approximately $0.19\,^\circ$C. We convert the floats to integers during the transformation of the temperature records to images by truncation.
-In the following, we take the transformed temperature records as ground truth when we refer to the metrics of our machine learning model.
+In the following, we take the transformed temperature records as ground truth when we refer to the metrics of our ML model.
 For simplicity, we only plot the non-transformed HadCRUT4 temperature time series and add the difference between the HadCRUT4 masked temperature records and the transformed HadCRUT4 temperature records when we plot the reconstructed LaMa temperature time series.
+We hold out 27,702 images for validation and 2,250 images for evaluation.
+Furthermore, we hold out one CMIP5 ensemble member from training for comparison with the approach by \cite{kadow_artificial_2020}.
+We use two different mask-generation methods during the training.
+For the first approach, we train the model on randomly drawn masks derived from the HadCRUT4 \cite{morice_quantifying_2012} missing masks.
+In the following, we name this model \textit{LaMa}.
+Our second approach generates random masks following the approach of \cite{suvorov_resolution-robust_2021} during training, hereafter \textit{LaMa random}.

+To show the independence of our test set from the training set, we retrain our model on an alternative training-validation-test split and repeat the error analysis.
+We withhold 17 random years from the training set, instead of withholding every 9th month from the training set.
+By withholding a year from the training set, we mean that the whole year for all 144 CMIP5 ensemble members is removed from the training set.
+We use 15 of these 17 years for validation (corresponding to 25670 monthly fields) and 2 years for testing (corresponding to 3456 monthly fields).
+We train the model for 55 epochs and otherwise follow the same training strategy as mentioned above.